 When you use physical therapy for vertigo and balance, you take a whole-body approach to the problem.

-Talk to your provider to find out if physical therapy is the right treatment option for you.
+Talk to your physician or connect with a physical therapist — like those at In Motion O.C. — to determine if physical therapy is the right treatment option for you.

 Best Vertigo Exercises

-Below, we will cover a few exercises a Doctor of Physical Therapy might recommend as part of your treatment plan.
+But what can you expect?
+Below, we discuss several different exercises that your Doctor of Physical Therapy may recommend as part of your treatment plan.